 Brazil, has dangerous places, and their is corruption, rape, problems with police ...

 So does New York, Paris, Amsterdam, Barcelona, LA and even the Matonge-suburb of Brussels ... is that a reason to NOT to go to all above cities ?

 Brazil has interesting and beautiful places to go !

 Take Salvador, the original capital of Brazil, way to learn about the colonial ways of living, the architecture, culinaire culture etc.

 And in Bahia there is also a famous national park which is called Chapada Diamantina (also known as the "Brazilian Grand Canyon") with impressive nature spots.

-So yes, Brazil can definitly be a country to visit ! almost 2 years ago
+So yes, Brazil can definitly be a country to visit ! over 3 years ago